marcinzh/skutek/MANUAL.md

 Skutek comes with [§. predefined](#part-ii---predefined-effects) effects.
 User can define [§. new effects](#defining-your-own-effect) as well.

-At this point, we won't go into details how *Effect Definition* are made.
-It's only important to note that an *Effect Definition* contains definitions of **3 kinds of entities**:
+At this point, we won't go into details about what *Effect Definition* is.
+It's only important to note, that it contains definitions of **3 kinds of entities**:
 * An *Effect*.
 * *Operation(s)* of that *Effect*.
 * *Handler(s)* of that *Effect*.

 ## 2\.
 Effect